 One week without “Zoom fatigue”

 Generally, my team meets almost daily for quick updates and to check on the progress of each other’s work.
 We ask each other questions, such as: “Were you able to get a hold of so and so?”, “Are you satisfied with what you’ve written?”, “Should that publication be delayed?”
 We also meet once a week for a two-hour editorial conference.
-Then there are the constant Slack messages, emails and phone calls.
+Then there are the constant Slack messages, emails, and phone calls.
 It can be pretty overwhelming.

-After a week with no meetings, I really got used to the silence and noticed I was much more focused.
+After a week with no meetings, I got used to the silence and noticed I was much more focused.
 It was satisfying, but I was beginning to miss my colleagues too.
-I found myself calling them a lot more often to chat about non work-related matters.
+I found myself calling them a lot more often to chat about non-work-related matters.
 Even if it was only for a few minutes, it meant I was no longer all alone in my living room.
 I also noticed that I was in better physical shape.
 So “Zoom fatigue” wasn’t a myth!
 I looked into the issue and a number of experts say that there are several reasons for the physical and mental exhaustion brought on by remote meetings.
-First of all, it’s harder to gauge non-verbal cues, such as body language, facial expressions and tone of voice.
+First of all, it’s harder to gauge non-verbal cues, such as body language, facial expressions, and tone of voice.
 As a result, our minds have to focus even harder on the words.
 Technical problems and the negative feelings some people have when they see tiny, hazy versions of themselves on screen when they are speaking can also cause stress.
-Whether or not it is productive remains a matter for debate, but it is not conducive to mental and physical wellbeing.
+Whether or not it is productive remains a matter of debate, but it is not conducive to mental and physical well-being.

-First of all, it’s harder to gauge non-verbal cues, such as body language, facial expressions and tone of voice.
+First of all, it’s harder to gauge non-verbal cues, such as body language, facial expressions, and tone of voice.
 As a result, our minds have to focus even harder on the words.